 Always wanting to play drums his parents enrolled him instead in "electronic organ" lessons aged 12 which taught him the basics of music although without instrument at home.
 He got an acoustic guitar for his 14th birthday and taught himself how to play.
 He founded his first band in 81 and had his first gig in 82 at his high school before dropping out a few months later.

-Unable to replace the bass player who'd quit his band he switched to bass in 84 and began investing all his money in recording and electronic equipment.
+Unable to replace the bass player who'd quit the band he switched to bass in 84 and began investing all his money in recording and electronic equipment.

-Spending most of the 90s in London Joss played bass and guitar in various bands, in 94 recorded and produced the first album of the band he was in, Monk, did various recording sessions as a sound engineer while producing his own tracks of electronic beats, emerging Drum & Bass and funky tracks.
+Spending most of the 90s in London Joss played bass and guitar in various bands, in 94 recorded and produced the first album of the band he was in, Monk, did various recording sessions as a sound engineer while producing his own tracks of electronic beats, emerging Drum & Bass and various funky tracks, some included in his first LP.
 He used various aliases to send tapes to record labels.

 1995-1996: Chris records his first LP Music From "The Man With a Suitcase" the soundtrack to an imaginary 60's TV series with his new defective sampler that will forever destroy his hard drives with all his sound banks in the middle of the recording.
 He finishes the LP recording on top of rough mixes and editing the resulting bits into tracks.
 After getting the title track out on a compilation in the UK in 98 he heads back to France and signs with Cristal Publishing in La Rochelle who gets him a deal with French indie label Pulp Flavor.
 The label releases the LP in 99 alongside the Bombay By Bus EP, well received they attract the attention of Thievery Corporation's US label ESL Music that will sign Chris in 2004.